 Easy to set up.
-Anyone can open a PA 529 IP account with as little as $10 and make contributions of $10 or more whenever you want.
-Payroll deduction and automatic investing plans make saving even easier.
+Anyone can open a PA 529 IP account and set up automatic contributions from bank or paycheck to make saving even easier.

 Use your account at most schools.
 You can use your PA 529 to pay for most higher education expenses at many colleges, universities and community colleges, as well as graduate, career and technical schools in the U.S. and abroad.
 You can also use your PA 529 at elementary or secondary public, private, or religious schools.
 You can also use a PA 529 account for certain expenses associated with a registered and certified apprenticeship program.
 Visit fafsa.ed.gov to see eligible post-secondary schools and visit apprenticeship.gov.

 Pay for more than just tuition.
 Qualified higher education expenses include tuition, certain room and board costs, required books and supplies, fees and special needs services, as well as principle and interest on a qualified education loan for a PA 529 beneficiary or sibling.* For students in K-12 schools, you can use your PA 529 IP account to pay for tuition.
 See Qualified K-12 Education Expenses and Qualified Higher Education Expenses, below.

 Access your account.
 Manage your account securely online anytime or call the PA 529 IP to speak to a savings specialist at 1-800-440-4000.
 You can change beneficiaries, permissions and investment choices any time.